-Because modern life lacks these frequencies, it’s up to us to intentionally supplement them — for optimal health.
+Modern life lacks these frequencies!
+But can you intentionally supplement them for optimal health?

 4 Sources of InfraRED

 Sunlight is extremely rich in red and infrared light.
 At solar noon, sunlight is roughly 68% red & infrared.

 In the morning, blue and UV are filtered out — leaving rich red and infrared light to reach the earth.

 Sunlight is always at least 50% infrared — in all seasons, all climates, all latitudes.